Lowell130/amazon_price_tracker/README.md

 ---

 ## 🌟 **Demo**
-Link to the live demo (if available): [Price Tracker Demo](https://amazon-price-tracker-delta.vercel.app/)
+Link to the live demo (if available): [Product Cart Manager and Monitoring Demo](https://amazon-price-tracker-delta.vercel.app/)

 ---